Mystery lingers around cause of California oil pipeline leak

-Mystery lingers around cause of California oil pipeline leak MATTHEW BROWN, BRIAN MELLEY, and STEFANIE DAZIO , Associated Press Oct.
+Mystery lingers around cause of California oil pipeline leak MATTHEW BROWN, BRIAN MELLEY, and STEFANIE DAZIO, Associated Press Oct.
 8, 2021 Updated: Oct.
-8, 2021 1:22 a.m.
+8, 2021 2:50 a.m.

 1 of21 Workers in protective suits clean the contaminated beach after an oil spill, Wednesday, Oct.
 6, 2021 in Newport Beach, Calif.
 A major oil spill off the coast of Southern California fouled popular beaches and killed wildlife while crews scrambled Sunday, to contain the crude before it spread further into protected wetlands.
 Ringo H.W.
 Chiu/AP Show More Show Less